DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Note on the use of `VirtualTable` with `DataTypeProvider` and custom components

-If you use a custom `rowComponent` or `cellComponent`, their height and the `estimatedRowHeight` value should be equal.
+If you use a custom `rowComponent` or `cellComponent`, its height and the `estimatedRowHeight` value should be equal.
 The same applies to a custom formatter defined in the [DataTypeProvider](../reference/data-type-provider.md) plugin.